-The South East Economic Corridor Strategic Context Report to 2060 (SEEC Report) will support and guide Melbourne’s southern metropolitan region to remain one of Australia’s most economically significant and diverse regions which offers the economic and social potential to be home to one million residents and 500,000 jobs within its boundaries
+The South East Economic Corridor Strategic Context Report to 2060 (SEEC Report) (PDF) will support and guide Melbourne’s southern metropolitan region to remain one of Australia’s most economically significant and diverse regions which offers the economic and social potential to be home to one million residents and 500,000 jobs within its boundaries

 Plan Melbourne and the Melbourne Industrial and Commercial Land Use Plan (MICLUP) identify state and regionally significant employment precincts, a national employment and innovation cluster, health and education precincts, activity centres and future PSPs in Melbourne’s south east.